MRPT/mrpt/doc/source/tutorial-ransac.rst

 ----------------------

-Random sample consensus (RANSAC) was originally presented in the seminal work :cite:`fischler1981random` and is still widely used.
+Random sample consensus (RANSAC) was originally presented in the seminal work :cite:`fischler1981random` and is still widely used nowadays (e.g. in the front-end of Visual SLAM or Visual Odometry systems).
 For a theoretical description of the algorithm, refer to :cite:`fischler1981random` or to
 `this Wikipedia article <https://en.wikipedia.org/wiki/Random_sample_consensus>`_